edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

       return sections;
     }
     …

-One downside to this one-shot embedding generation approach is that we do not get back token counts with the result.
-Token counts are important because they determine how many relevant sections we can send along with our input to the chat completions API — the one that answers the user's question — and still be within the model's token limit.
-To stay within the limit, we need to know how many tokens each section has.
-That's where the `gpt-tokenizer
-<https://www.npmjs.com/package/gpt-tokenizer>`_ library comes in.
-OpenAI only
-provides token counts for a single string.
-That means, we'll need to count them ourselves.

 You see this in action next as we iterate through all the embeddings we got back, adding both the embedding and the token lengths to their respective